youness-elbrag/Code-Review-of-BiomedGPT/README.md

 **Note**: i provided the Test of some model blocks used in BioMedGPT such **ResNet** and **Dropath** and others functionalities [specific_file](code-review/specific_file) look at [TEST folder](code-review/test)

+**Note**: may Test Fail to execute because the functional i have adjusted them , are Examples

 ### CONCLUSION

 BiomedGPT demonstrates competitive performance in vision, language, and multimodal tasks by unifying diverse biomedical modalities and tasks within a seq2seq pretraining framework.
 Incorporating a wide range of biomedical tasks and modalities during pretraining enhances fine-tuning efficiency and overall model performance.
 The challenge faced by OFA, a generalist model, in aligning image-text pairs during fine-tuning underscores the significance of effective multi-modal, multi-task pretraining, a strength of BiomedGPT.
 Moreover, increasing model size significantly enhances performance.